 Chatbots can also collect data about customer concerns.
 This data can help companies fix a flaw in their product or service or improve chatbots by giving them more data to offer better customer service.

 Chatbots can provide 24-hour service, and they can limit costs because they can handle customer issues without requiring an actual customer service agent.
 Companies can hire fewer customer service reps and lower their operational costs.

 How to Enhance Your Marketing Efforts With Machine Learning

 The process of adopting machine learning can vary depending on the needs and culture of a company.
 In some cases, you may need employees to buy into the idea of using artificial intelligence to aid marketing efforts.
-Management may need to take steps to convince experienced marketing personnel that the insights and tools available from machine learning can improve marketing campaigns overall.
+Management may need to take steps to convince experienced marketing personnel that the insights and tools available can improve marketing campaigns overall.

 IT employees, data scientists, programmers, or outside contractors will handle most of the technical aspects of machine learning for a marketing department.
 Most training, therefore, will involve making marketing personnel aware of the tools that they now have at their disposal when creating marketing campaigns, testing advertising, and measuring results.

 Machine learning is a data-intensive undertaking.
 A cloud-based system provides the best infrastructure for combining machine learning with marketing analytics.